-Follow the allegations procedures, as set out in this policy and KCSIE 2022, if the disclosure is an allegation against a member of staff, supply staff, volunteer or contactor.
+Follow the allegations procedures, as set out in this policy and KCSIE 2023, if the disclosure is an allegation against a member of staff, supply staff, volunteer, or contactor.

-Report low-level concerns (as defined in KCSIE 2022) about any member of staff/supply staff/volunteer or contractor to Mr McKenzie in writing and in person.
+Report low-level concerns (as defined in KCSIE 2023) about any member of staff/supply staff/volunteer or contractor to Mr Mckenzie in writing.